bcgov/nr-water-licensed-works-backup/README.md

 ```
 <bucket>/<project prefix>/
     rotating/   2026-08-12/   lines.gdb.zip  points.gdb.zip  manifest.json  servicedef.json
-    monthly/    2026-08/      promoted copy of a rotating set that passed its checks
+    monthly/    2026-08/      promoted copy of a rotating set whose check did not fail
     yearly/     2026/         promoted copy of a monthly set; never pruned automatically
     metrics/    2026-08-12.json
     status/     checks-2026-08-14T23:05:00Z.json
 ```

-Monthly and yearly artifacts are **promoted**, not re-exported — a server-side copy of a set that has already been validated and has passed its data checks.
+Monthly and yearly artifacts are **promoted**, not re-exported — a server-side copy of a set that has already been validated and whose data check did not report a failure.
 Re-exporting would produce a different snapshot, and would add low-frequency scheduled jobs that fail silently.

-Promotion deliberately requires a passing data check rather than merely a valid artifact.
+Promotion deliberately depends on the data check, not merely on a valid artifact.
 Artifact validation proves the file is intact; a faithful snapshot of corrupt data passes it cleanly.
 Without that rule, corrupt data could become the monthly baseline that every subsequent comparison is measured against.

+Only a `DATA_FAIL` blocks it.
+A `WARN` is below the action threshold by definition, and a lesser data issue can go uncorrected for weeks — refusing to archive for that long would cost the month its copy over something nobody was acting on.
+The eligible outcomes are `promotion.promote_on` in `config.yml`.

 The bucket is shared with other projects.
 Everything this project reads, writes, lists or deletes lives under its own prefix.